How to Handle a Failed IPv4 Transfer Safely

 1. The Block Remains With the Current Owner

-If no registry update occurs, ownership does not change.
-The seller retains full control of the block.
+If the registry does not approve the transfer, ownership remains unchanged, and the seller retains full control of the IPv4 block.

 2. Escrow Funds Are Returned

-In legitimate escrow-managed transfers, funds are released back to the buyer if the transfer cannot be completed.
+When a reputable escrow service is used, funds are typically returned to the buyer if the transfer cannot be completed.

 3. A New Transfer Attempt Can Be Made